 Our staff provide vital services, such as SRC Caseworker Help (academic, Centrelink and tenancy advice), a secondhand bookshop and a FREE legal service.
 We also publish Honi Soit, the only weekly student newspaper in the country.

 SRC Caseworker Help, SRC caseworkers are trained and experienced staff who can assist undergraduate students at the University of Sydney with issues that affect them every day, by providing independent advice, advocacy and support.
 The service is FREE, independent and confidential.
 Helping with issues such as academic appeals, Centrelink queries, tenancy advice, work-related problems and many more.

 SRC Legal Service Provides FREE legal advice and representation on most legal matters including immigration advice.

 SRC Books is the only second-hand bookshop on campus where you can sell your old text books and get your new ones at low cost.

-And a $50 emergency loan from the SRC can help out if your funds need a boost.
+Emergency Loan Service: a $50 emergency loan from the SRC can help out if your funds need a boost.
 Come visit or call the SRC for more details.